Keto 3-Ingredient Chocolate Souffle Cake

 • M0sby

-M0sby 8 months ago
+M0sby a year ago

 Sugar alcohols are not digested by the body but are excreted pretty much untouched.
 Tòo much will cause diarrhoea